 - Have a bank account with a debit card

 If you’re not sure whether you qualify, try using our loan eligibility checker for an indication that won’t harm your credit score.

 Can I get an emergency loan with bad credit?

 We understand that many people struggle with a bad credit score or less than perfect financial history, and we don’t believe that you should be penalised too severely for mistakes made in the past.

-If you have bad credit, it doesn’t necessarily mean that you won’t be able to get an emergency loan when you need one.
+If you have bad credit, it doesn’t necessarily mean that you won’t be able to get a loan when you need one.
 We work with a panel of UK lenders, many of whom deal with bad credit lending on a regular basis.
 What’s important is whether the loan that you have applied for is realistically affordable given your current situation.

 To this end, our site hosts a quick affordability assessment, which will help you to decide whether a loan is a right move for you.
-If you can afford to repay what you owe each month and won’t be leaving yourself without some money left over, you may well qualify for a quick loan even despite having bad credit.
+If you can afford to repay what you owe each month and won’t be leaving yourself without some money left over, you may well qualify for a loan even with bad credit.